telerik/teststudio-docs/docs/automated-tests/scheduling/multiple-machines-scheduling-setup/create-execution-server.md

 ---
-title: Configure a Test Studio Execution Server
+title: Configure Test Studio Execution Server
-page_title: Configure a Test Studio Execution Server
+page_title: Configure Test Studio Execution Server
-description: "Create a Test Studio Execution Server on a dedicated execution machine in a scheduling setup.
+description: "Create Test Studio Execution Server on a dedicated execution machine in a scheduling setup.
 Execute Test Studio tests on remote machines.
 The Execution Server is the Test Studio Test Runner instance of Test Studio Standalone installation or the Test Studio Run-Time Edition installation.
 An Execution Server is ready for use when configured and registered with your Scheduling Server."
 position: 3
 ---
 # Configure a Machine to Act as an Execution Server